refaktor/rye/README.md

 more useful in real world.

-It features a Golang based interpreter and console and could also be seen as (modest) Golang's scripting companion as Go-s libraries are quite easy to integrate.
+It features a Golang based interpreter and console and could also be seen as (modest) Golang's scripting companion as Go's libraries are quite easy to integrate.

 ## Status: Alpha